applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_save_roi.md

-# Save ROI file

-If this parameter is checked, the original ROI file will be saved in the output folder.
+Define if the ROI file used for analysis is saved to the output folder.